Seraphim-Solutions/bettercinema/README.md

 # Usage

-Using ‘BetterCinema’ (just WT after) is quite simple.
+Using ‘BetterCinema’ (or just BC in short) is quite simple.

-The first time you open WT you’ll be asked for your webshare credentials.
+The first time you open BC you’ll be asked for your webshare credentials.

-After you login, username and your salted password hash will be stored in ‘data.db’, so you don’t have to log in every time you open WT.
+After you login, username and your salted password hash will be stored in ‘data.db’, so you don’t have to log in every time you open BC.

 ![Login preview](https://i.imgur.com/mdUsdnd.png)